 Lighting is a game of angles – angles of incidence, angles of reflectance – it’s a bank shot on a billiards table where light is the photographer’s cue ball.
 When it comes to portraits of the follicly challenged, this whole subject of angles can make for a particularly tricky shot; however, out of respect for my friend, guitar guru and subject du jour, Peter Clark, this is where the analogy to cue balls must end.

-My name is Craig Pulsifer and I’m a commercial photographer based out for British Columbia, Canada.
-For me, the trick to a great portrait is to capture ‘the reveal’ - that flash of defining character that sets your subject apart from anyone else – and one of the first steps of that is to isolate them from whatever background you’re working with, which this lesson examines.
+My name is Craig Pulsifer and I’m a commercial photographer based out of British Columbia, Canada.
+For me, the trick to a great portrait is to capture ‘the reveal’ – that flash of defining character that sets your subject apart from anyone else.
+One of the first steps of that is to isolate them from whatever background you’re working with, which this lesson examines.

 - Angles of Incidence, Angles of Reflectance

 - Portrait Setups